 Learning strategies to help students at home, such as literacy, math and science suggestions and use of technology (including education about the harms of copyright piracy).

-Ways for families monitor a child’s progress and how to effectively work with educators
+Ways for families monitor a child’s progress and how to effectively work with educators.

 Help parents understand state academic standards. • Parent and Family Engagement professional development to raise awareness and build skills among teachers, pupil services personnel, principals, and staff related to outreach and communication, and ways to work with parents as equal partners.

-Review curriculum and resources used at PCM in all grade levels and subjects
+Review curriculum and resources used at PCM in all grade levels and subjects.

 Additionally, PCM will provide professional development to teachers, specialized instructional personnel, and other staff on the value of engaging parents and their communities to increase academic achievement.